albertogeniola/DLinkW215/README.md

 to @bikerp, who both contributed to the creation of respectively Python and Javascript implementations.

+## Installation
+In order to use this library in your projects, you might either reference the package via NuGet or download the project and reference the library externally.

+I strongly suggest to use NuGet package manager to do so.
+The package has been pushed on NuGet repository: https://www.nuget.org/packages/DLinkW215/.

+From the package manager console:

+    PM> Install-Package DLinkW215 -Version 0.0.1

+From .NET CLI

+    > dotnet add package DLinkW215 --version 0.0.1

+From Packet CLI

+    > paket add DLinkW215 --version 0.0.1

 ## Usage
 The library is pretty easy to use:

     ```cs
+    // The first parameter is the IP address of the power plug
+    // while the second one is the ACCESS CODE printed on the plug itself
     var plug = new DLinkW215SmartPlug("192.168.1.9", "123456");

     // Returns the current power switch state